Shaping the Future of Mathematics in the Age of AI

 The integration of AI into mathematical research raises significant ethical and governance concerns.
 The training of such systems uses the work of the mathematical community in an opaque way that threatens established norms of attribution and credit.
 AI-generated papers are starting to put still more pressure on a publication system already strained to the breaking point; and how should formal proofs be integrated into this?
 Mechanization may also create new forms of inequality, in which disparities in access to computational resources distort the competitive dynamics of mathematical research.
 Moreover, the substantial energy demands of AI systems raise important environmental concerns.

 We thus propose that the community:

 Such a statement is not intended to be binding or exhaustive, but rather a collective articulation of shared values and ethical practices, established through wide consultation (compare with \cite{asilomar1975}).
 It may address norms about attribution and citation, disclosure of computational resources and training data, guidelines on the licensing of preprints and formal proof libraries, and a code of conduct for AI use.
 Maintaining such a statement requires ongoing governance, ideally under the leadership of professional societies, to adapt to new challenges.
-A group of workshop participants is currently developing such a statement.
+At the workshop, a group of participants started developing such a statement.